What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 A soil test will also tell you if your soil is too acidic (low pH) or too basic (high pH), which can help you to decide which supplement to use.

-Remember that high levels of nitrogen in water can cause algae growth on the water, on the surface of soil, or in a greenhouse.
+Remember that high levels of nitrogen in water can cause algae growth on the water, on the surface of the soil, or in a greenhouse.
+And you can always restore nitrogen to the soil with this list of nitrogen-fixing plants, if you’d rather add nutrients to your garden soil naturally.

-You might also be interested to read my article on low phosphorus fertilizers or my article on fertilizers that are high in potassium.
+So your soil nitrogen levels are back in check, but what about those other essential garden nutrients?
+You might need to see this list of low phosphorus fertilizers or my article on fertilizers that are high in potassium.

 To find books, courses, seeds, gardening supplies, and more, check out The Shop at Greenupside!